 The SCP command can be used to send a file to a server or retrieve a file from a server.
 Because it uses the SSH protocol for authentication SCP is more secure than FTP which transmits passwords in plain text.

-Select the SFTP interface you wish to allow SCP (not the default interface)
+Select the SFTP interface you wish to allow SCP on (Do not select the default SFTP interface)

 Select Allow the SCP protocol